montanier/nasrine_seraji/README.md

 friendly for vscode, but it works nicely with my nvim setup.
 In real scenario i would pay a lot more attention to make it friendly for everyone.

-future work:
-- publish the docker image to a container registry so that tests are faster.
-- switch to a paid plan on github to have branch protection etc...
-- proper versioning of the model, e.g. mlwflow or wab

 How to:
 - pre-commit : pip install --user pipx ;  pipx ensurepath ; pipx install pre-commit ; pre-commit install ; pre-commit run --all-files